Mitoizumi Masayuki: Retirement from sumo

 Mitoizumi's official retirement ceremony (danpatsu-shiki) took place on 9 June 2001, with a record 470 patrons, wrestlers and coaches taking part in the hair-cutting ritual.
 He remained in the sumo world as a coach at Takasago stable under the elder name Nishikido Oyakata and he effectively led it during the illness of its head, former komusubi Fujinishiki.
 However, he lost out on the chance to succeed him, due to personal problems with his fiancée from whom he eventually split.
 Instead, control of Takasago stable passed to former ōzeki Asashio who merged it with Wakamatsu stable.
 As a result, in December 2002 Mitoizumi instead opened up his own training stable, or heya, Nishikido stable.
 The stable did not produce a sekitori until November 2017 when Mitoryū was promoted to jūryō.
 Unusually for the head of a stable, he remained single for many years, before marrying a soprano, Yukiko Ono, in February 2016.
 Nishikido also works as a judge of tournament bouts.

 Fighting style

 Mitoizumi was not noted as a technician, and never won a Technique prize.
 His most common winning kimarite was overwhelmingly yori-kiri, a straightforward force out, which accounted for over half of his victories at sekitori level.
 However, due to his height and strength he also regularly employed kimedashi, or arm barring force out, a technique seldom seen today.

-Family
+Personal life

 Mitoizumi's younger brother, Umenosato, was also a sumo wrestler at Takasago stable.
 He fought for 21 years from 1980 to 2001 but only made the jūryō division on one occasion in July 1993.
 He now works at Nishikido stable as a manager.

+Mitoizumi is also known for his passion for painting, a hobby he has nurtured since an early age.
+Having first begun practicing by copying works by Osamu Tezuka, Tetsuya Chiba and Akio Chiba, he had initially envisaged a career as a mangaka.
+Having finally decided to become a professional wrestler, he was nevertheless introduced to oil painting by the wife of the then-master Takasago (former komusubi Fujinishiki).